Lecture Syllabus 2023-2024

 The following lectures have been arranged for members but everyone is welcome to come.
 All meetings will be at the Leeds Library at 6pm, or by Zoom or both, depending on the circumstances.
 Please note that this year the evening lectures will be on a Thursday.
 The talks will mainly be both live and on Zoom so please use the link on each lecture to book your place.
-Please select either to attend in person or to use Zoom.
-The Eventbrite links make booking easy and they send you reminder mails.
-If you are registered with Eventbrite it will also tell you if you try to book more than once.
-Many of our recent lectures are now on YouTube and a list of those available can be found here. |
+Booking this year is being done through ticketsource.
+Individual links will be shown next to each talk.
+If you are unable to attend at the Leeds Library use the link at the bottom of the ticket page to transfer to the online booking page or vice versa.
+Please book in advance when planning to attend in person so that a chair can be put out for you.
+Many of our recent lectures are now on YouTube and a list of those available can be found here.
+A change to our printed programme.
+The lunchtime talks on the 20th and 27th November have been swapped round. |

 |